Skip to main content

 deployment.environment_variables

-When you inspect a Deployment, the value of any secret environment variables will not appear in the template file.
-To set any new or existing environment variables as secret in the file, specify is_secret: true next to the key and value.
+When you inspect a Deployment, the value of secret environment variables do not appear in the Deployment file.

 If you commit a template file to a GitHub repository, do not add secret environment variables in the file.
-Instead, add them manually in the Cloud UI.
+Instead, add them manually in the Astro UI.
 This ensures that you do not commit secret values to a version control tool in plain-text.

 When you add environment variables using a Deployment file, you must provide a value for your environment variable.
 Leaving this value blank or as an empty string ("") will cause the astro deployment create command to fail.